 And it’s easier to find a job when you have a job.
-You’ll be more confident, less stressed/pressured, and employers will sense that.
+You’ll be more confident, and less stressed/pressured.
+Employers will sense that.

-So if you have to take a part-time job and either take a break from job hunting, or keep searching while you work part-time, do it!
+So if you have to take a part-time job and keep job-searching while you work part-time, do it.
+If you need to take a short break from job hunting as you start this part-time position, that’s normal, too!

 Effort counts.
 The number of interviews you’re invited to is a result of the number of quality job applications you send out.